rsensenig/contra-search/README.md

 ## Project Status
 This project is still under development.
 Here is a log of current bugs that I'm working on:

 10/23/2022 - I noticed that regardless of what zip code I enter, the error message "I didn't understand that zip code.
-Please enter a different one." appears.
+Please enter a different one." appears. - RESOLVED

 <!-- License -->